 What are the qualifications of a life coach?

 It depends!
 Obviously depending on what type of coaching you are looking for, the qualifications may be different, so always look at the qualifications of your life coach to see if they align with what is important to you.
 Do your research and make sure that the life coach you are looking at is qualified to guide you in that capacity.

 For me personally, I bring both education and experience to the table.
 I do have an advanced degree in the field of mental health; I graduated with my Masters in Psychology in 2014 and studied counseling in my undergrad degree as well.
 I also have a decade’s worth of experience mentoring and coaching.
 I’ve led & managed multiple teams, had anywhere from 5-15 people I directly mentored every year, and was sought out by others who had other opportunities for mentorship & coaching but also wanted time with me.
-At my former job, I was voted & awarded the title of “Most Influential Staff Member” out of thousands of employees; I am also a TEDx speaker and presented at Grand Canyon University’s inaugural event in 2017. (check it out: https://www.youtube.com/watch?v=3uLHjwpuFXc )
+At my former job, I was voted & awarded the title of “Most Influential Staff Member” out of thousands of employees; I am also a TEDx speaker and presented at Grand Canyon University’s inaugural event in 2017.
+Check it out: Click here